 Sonic Spinball is a fine little divertissement, interesting to look at today for its original development history and the overall moral implications.
 STI’s first foray into blue hedgehog waters did prove they had the skill and experience to bring a title to fruition in just nine months.
 But, most importantly, Spinball signaled the first time that Sega thought of Sonic as a tradable good, rather than a character.

-Going back for a moment to the year 1993: as a kid, one would be only familiar with Sonic being a star in its two titles, both of which – unarguably – still rank among the greatest 16-bit platformers of all the time.
+Going back for a moment to 1993: as a kid, one would be only familiar with Sonic being a star in its two titles, both of which – unarguably – still rank among the greatest 16-bit platformers of all the time.
 Even the 8 bit conversions could be easily identified as the the more entertaining titles on the Master System (and Game Gear).
 That very same child who, ever since 1991, had learned to put themselves, eyes closed, into the spiky hands of Sonic – and Sega – would see Sonic Spinball on the shelves, at Christmas to boot.
 What other conclusion would there be for that sweet untainted mind and starry-eyed gaze fixated on that plastic box, except to conclude it was another title in that fantastic saga and, thus, an instant buy?

 Because, in the end, who cares?
 It’s just video games, made for kids.
 With different timelines and events, both Sonic and Alex Kidd, would end up sharing a similar fate: first being carouselled around different gameplay styles and genres, milked for all they were worth, then left to slowly circle down that inevitable pinball drain.